THEG77/H-Man/README.md

 ## Available online
  Goto https://h-man-with-react.herokuapp.com/ to play it

+ (May take a minute for heroku to wake up and load the page)

 ## Run it locally
  * Download or Clone the repo
  * Run `npm init`